Market microstructure: Transaction cost and timing cost

 This factor focuses on transaction cost and timing cost and the impact of transaction cost on investment returns and execution methods.
 Transaction costs include order processing costs, adverse selection costs, inventory holding costs, and monopoly power.
 Their impact on liquidation of large portfolios has been investigated by Neil Chriss and Robert Almgren and their impact on hedging portfolios has been studied by Tianhui Li and Robert Almgren.

 Volatility

 This factor focuses on the tendency for prices to fluctuate.
 Prices may change in response to new information that affects the value of the instrument (i.e. fundamental volatility), or in response to the trading activity of impatient traders and its effect of liquidity (i.e. transitory volatility).

 Liquidity

 This factor focuses on the ease with which instruments can be converted into cash without affecting its market price.
 Liquidity is an important measure of a market's efficiency.
-A variety of elements affect liquidity, including bid-ask spread, tick size, and function of market makers.
+A variety of elements affect liquidity, including tick size and function of market makers.